MAHENDRAAUCSE/Early_dementia/README.md

 ## Support

-For support and questions, please contact the Detect Neural Dementia team.
+For support and questions, please contact the Guardian Medics team.
+(+91 9885325680)